appt-org/appt-website/src/data/code-samples/en/input-errors/xamarin.md

 # Input errors - Xamarin

 In Xamarin.Forms, we recommend using a [`Label`](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/text/label) to display an error.
-The error message should also be posted to assistive technologies by using an [`accessibility announcement`].
+The error message should also be posted to assistive technologies by using an [`accessibility announcement`](https://appt.org/en/docs/ios/samples/accessibility-announcement)..

 ```xml
 <Label